 Borrowing Privileges - Individuals over the age of 18, who are not affiliated with the University, may still borrow material by obtaining an Outside Borrower's card.
 UGA has agreements with many regional public libraries throughout the state for this purpose.
-If the public library where he/she is a registered borrower is a participant in the Outside Borrower’s program, the applicant for borrowing privileges at The University of Georgia Libraries, must go to his/her public library to complete the application form, including signing the statement of responsibility, and must pay the $10.00 user’s fee.
-The user fee is non-refundable.
-The public library must send all paperwork through the U.S. mail.
-The patron can pick up the Outside Borrower's Card at the Circulation Desk at the Main Library.
-Please allow approximately one week for this process.
-At the public library’s discretion, the borrower may be allowed to present the completed application and user fee in person directly to the UGA Main Library's Circulation Office.
+Before applying for an Outside Borrower's card, please check with your local public library to determine if that institution is a participant in the Outside Borrower's program.
+If the public library is a participant in the program, go to the public library to complete the application form, including signing the statement of responsibility.

 Requests for renewal of this card may be made through the mail, e-mail, by telephone, or in person during most hours the Libraries are open.
 A new application form does not need to be completed, nor does the application fee need to be paid again unless the borrower's card has lapsed for three months or longer.

 Outside Borrowers are not eligible for Interlibrary Loan, recalling charged items, and borrowing from Reserves, Reference, or other restricted library collections.

 Lost and Damaged Items - A patron who suspects that an item checked out in his/her name has been lost should report it as soon as possible to the Access Services Department.
 A patron who loses an item is responsible for reimbursing the Libraries for the replacement cost, the processing fee, and fines accrued.
-Patrons are responsible for the proper care of items that they have checked out.
-The cost of repair or replacement of damaged items will be billed to the borrower.
+Books are marked Lost after being overdue for 56 days.